apache/linkis-website/faq/main.md

 ![shell-error-05.png](/Images/Tuning_and_Troubleshooting/shell-error-05.png)

-#### Q23, spark engine is 2.4.0+cdh6.3.2, python engine was previously lacking pandas, matplotlib upgraded local python to 3.8, but spark does not support python3.8, only supports below 3.6;
+#### Q23.
+Spark engine is 2.4.0+cdh6.3.2, python engine was previously lacking pandas, matplotlib upgraded local python to 3.8, but spark does not support python3.8, only supports below 3.6;

 Solution: reinstall the python package manager anaconda2, reduce python to 2.7, install pandas, matplotlib modules, python engine and spark engine can be scheduled normally.